L3Ms -- Lagrange Large Language Models: Optimization for LLMs

 The pre-training stage instills the LLM with a generic knowledge of language.
 It entails regenerating text/token sequences by minimizing their perplexity, i.e., the negative log-likelihood of the sequence normalized by its length.
 More formally, the perplexity on a sequence $x$ is defined as:

 where $x_{i}$ and $x_{< i}$ denote the $i$-th token in the sequence and its prefix, respectively.
-Additionally, the function $\pi_{\theta} ( \cdot )$ denotes the LLM's predicted probability distribution over token sequences, where the LLM is parameterized with weights $\theta$.
-Then, the pre-training objective is given as follows:
+Additionally, the function $\pi_{\theta} ( \cdot )$ denotes the predicted probability distribution of the LLM over token sequences, where the LLM is parameterized with weights $\theta$.
+Then, the pre-training objective is given as:

 and the expectation is replaced by an empirical average over a large corpus with trillions of tokens.